msalbrain/turbotanuki/README.md

 ## Description

 turbotanuki is a Go-based tool for load testing HTTP servers.
 It provides a simple command-line interface with various flags to customize your requests.
+Test The limits of your service, your ddos protections solution and much more.

 ## Features